mratanusarkar/NodeJS-ProgressBar/README.md

 # Features
-The function progressBar() can be applied to any deterministic loop with finite and determined loop_len. <br>
+The function progressBar() can be applied to any determinate loop with finite and determined loop_len. <br>

 It has the following features:
 - you can change and modify the progress bar length